progvocab/products-service/ai/machine_learning/Regression/Logistic.md

 Think of it as: *same goal, different tooling and abstraction level*.

+The **learning rate** controls **how large a step the solver takes when updating model parameters during loss minimization**—too large may overshoot, too small slows convergence.

+Example: **With a learning rate of 0.1, the solver updates weights by moving 10% of the computed gradient direction at each optimization step.**

 * Error is **not prediction − label**; it is measured via **log-loss**.
 * Logistic regression does **not explicitly separate forward/backward passes** like neural networks, though the math is equivalent.